Appearance

 Extreme Stop-Loss Distance

-The problem: A signal with an entry at 1.1000, TP1 at 1.1050 (50 pips), and SL at 1.0500 (500 pips).
-The risk-to-reward ratio is 10:1 against you.
+The problem: A signal with an entry at 1.1000, a furthest take-profit at 1.1080 (80 pips), and an SL at 1.0500 (500 pips).
+The risk-to-reward ratio is wildly skewed against you.
 This is almost certainly a typo -- the provider probably meant 1.0950.

 What happens next: Based on your Extreme Value behavior setting: